Markg505/CSCI_472_Group_Project/README.md

 You can alternatively use these commands to deploy the app `asadmin start-domain <DOMAIN>` then `asadmin deploy --force dist/RBOS.war`

 ### Testing
 - To run all tests, use `ant test`.
+This will clean and rebuild the WAR as well.
-Coverage reports are generated via `ant coverage`.
+- Coverage reports are generated via `ant coverage`.
+This is the recommended command as it will generate both xml testing reports and coverage reports.
+- All reports will be availible inside the root directory build file here `CSCI_472_Group_Project\build\reports`

 ### Alternative Build Option
 - Build WAR frontend and backend `ant package-war`